Easington, County Durham: In popular culture

 The film Billy Elliot, set in the fictional County Durham town of Everington, was mainly shot in Easington, though the filmmakers had to go a long way north to Ellington to find the only working mine in the North East.
 The subsequent stage musical version specifically identifies Easington as its location.

+Easington was one of the locations the Ken Loach directed film The Old Oak was filmed.